 We are members of the Precious Blood Ward and hold four meetings every year in S. Luke's.
-2015 meetings are shown below.
+Meeting dates will appear here.
 We meet together for prayer, worship and mutual support under the guidance of our Ward Superior.
 All are welcome to attend.

 There is an increasing emphasis on mission in CBS’s work: "We have a Gospel to proclaim", says the famous hymn, and there are many ways to proclaim it in Word and Sacrament.